diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 FROM sales JOIN things ON (sales.id = things.id);
 ```
 If `one table is small enough to fit in memory`, as things is here, Hive can load it into memory to perform the join in each of the mappers.
 This is called a map join.
-`The job to execute this query has no reducers`, so this query would not work for a RIGHT or FULL OUTER JOIN, since absence of matching can be detected only in `an aggregating (reduce) step` across all the inputs.
+`The job to execute this query has no reducers`, so `this query would not work for a RIGHT or FULL OUTER JOIN, since absence of matching can be detected only in an aggregating (reduce) ste` across all the inputs`.
 Map joins can take advantage of bucketed tables (see “Buckets” on page 493), since a mapper working on a bucket of the left table needs to load only the corresponding buckets of the right table to perform the join.
 The syntax for the join is the same as for the in-memory case shown earlier; however, you also need to enable the optimization with the following:
 ```sql
 SET hive.optimize.bucketmapjoin=true;